morsedigital/dotmailer/README.md

 Usage
 -----

-Use the `Dotmailer::Client` class to access the dotMailer REST API.

-You must initialize the Client with an API user and password (see [here](http://www.dotmailer.co.uk/api/more_about_api/getting_started_with_the_api.aspx) for instructions on obtaining these):

-    client = Dotmailer::Client.new('your-api-username', 'your-api-password')
+To use the dotMailer API, you will need to add your API username and password to your shell environment:

+    export DOTMAILER_USER=your-api-username
+    export DOTMAILER_PASS=your-api-password

+(You can put these in your `~/.bashrc` or `~/.profile` to load them on login).

+For instructions on how to obtain your API username and password, see [here](http://www.dotmailer.co.uk/api/more_about_api/getting_started_with_the_api.aspx).

 Data Fields
 -----------

 ### List

-`Dotmailer::Client#get_data_fields` will return an Array of `Dotmailer::DataField` objects representing the data fields for the global address book:
+`Dotmailer.data_fields` will return an Array of `Dotmailer::DataField` objects representing the data fields for the global address book:

-    client.get_data_fields
+    Dotmailer.data_fields
     => [
          Dotmailer::DataField name: "FIELD1", type: "String", visibility: "Public", default: "",
          Dotmailer::DataField name: "FIELD2", type: "Numeric", visibility: "Private", default: 0